Treasure Hunting: Ideas for Early Learning

 Think about an experience from your childhood and link it to; what did you see, smell, touch, taste.
 I’d love to hear about it.

-We read stories about animals and the farm.
+Stories about animals and the farm were familiar througout the weeks leading up to the trip.
 We put up pictures of animals around the room, inspiring the children to draw and paint.
-The children made their own model farm, using boxes, bottle tops, materials, scissors, glue and sellotape.
+The children made their own model farm, using

 This went on for weeks after.
 The learning gained through using their different senses was amazing and hopefully it has stayed with then.